-This article explains the Losada line model, also known as the Positivity ratio in a practical way.
+This article explains the Losada Line Model, also known as the Critical Positivity Patio in a practical way.
 After reading you will understand the basics of this powerful effectiveness tool.

 Criteria Positivity ratio